Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 ## ICG Verify
 ### ICG Verify Process
 #### Description
 ICG Verify Process is the process where we validate a pair of information containing both routingNumber that must be of 9-digits and accountNumber that must be of 14 digits for the same bank that is being validated.
+After the account has been created,  you will need to verify the information by making a **POST /IcgVerify/Process** request
 #### POST-JSON
 ```markdown
 curl -X POST \